 Village Home is a dynamic, choice-based learning community creatively integrating family, education and real life to empower learners of all ages.
 The vision of Village Home is to be a community model for family centered, home-based education that inspires and supports self-directed, lifelong learning.

 Village Home, founded in 2002, is a 501(c)3 not-for-profit learning community based in Beaverton, Oregon.

 Who We Serve

 The Village Home community learning environment is best suited for self-directed, intrinsically motivated, lifelong learners who actively participate in their educational plans with their families.
-All learners are welcome at Village Home regardless of race, age, religion, creed, gender, national origin, sexual orientation, gender identity or expression, disabilities, or education philosophy.
-Village Home is currently located on church property, but is an independent, secular organization.
+All learners are welcome at Village Home Education Resource Center regardless of race, age, religion, creed, gender, national origin, sexual orientation, or disabilities.
+Village Home is located on church property, but is not programmatically affiliated with any religious organization.